Google launched Gmail more than 15 years ago, and nowadays it has over 1.2 billion users — which makes it one of the biggest email providers on Earth.

 Don’t be afraid to start from scratch

-Although many softwares do great works to help you out, there are also native tools available to organize your inbox, such as folders, labels, and tabs.
+Although many software do great works to help you out, there are also native tools available to organize your inbox, such as folders, labels, and tabs.

 - Labels: labels are basically a simple way to categorize your messages.
 For example, you can define that all messages coming from specific friends will get the label “Friends”, while others coming from work will get the label “Work”.
 You can also atribute next steps to your labels’ names, such as “Follow Up” and “Pay”;